fengyuanyang/katacoda-scenarios/kubernetes/kubernetes-deployment/intro.md

-Welcome to Kubernetes Scenario!
+Welcome to Kubernetes Hello-世界!
 Here we will learn how to deploy apps on kubernetes includes
-1. build images from Dockerfile
+1. deploy dashboard
 2. deploy Application with deployment.yml
 3. deploy service with service.yml
-4. deploy dashboard